-- (a) An Operator shall establish a Minimum Equipment List (MEL) for each aircraft as required by CAR OPS-1.030 and CAR OPS-3.030.
-This shall be based upon, but no less restrictive than, the relevant Master Minimum Equipment List (MMEL). - (b) The MEL shall also be applicable to Leased Foreign Registered Aircraft operating under AOC issued by PACA.
+- (a) This CAR-MEL prescribes the requirements concerning MEL for Aircraft registered in the Sultanate of Oman. - (b) An Operator shall establish a Minimum Equipment List (MEL) for each aircraft as required by CAR OPS 1, CAR OPS 2, CAR OPS 3 and CAR OPS 4.
+This shall be based upon, but no less restrictive than, the relevant Master Minimum Equipment List (MMEL). - (c) In case an aircraft is leased in from a third country operator or leased out to a third country operator, the MEL approval authority shall depend on the agreement between the CAA and the NAA of the concerned third country.